 The first question of the ten is the most import.
 It asks if the sales problem persists, will you miss the number?
 Your team will likely not address this relationship explicitly.
 As a result, their recommended solutions do not directly support the most important opportunities.
 For example, your sales team will almost always lead with two solutions:

-Sales leaders rely too heavily on comp and training to solve sales problems.
+Sales leaders rely too heavily on compensation and training to solve sales problems.
 Both are critically important.
-But, by themselves they are almost always insufficient to solve the identified sales problem.
+But, by themselves they are almost always insufficient.

 This worksheet helped a company prioritize which sales problems to tackle.
 The CEO was getting bombarded with request for funds from his team.
 The sales problems were because of rapid growth (0 to 100 million users).